General Form of the Equation of a Line

 $d = \frac{|Ax_1 + By_1 + C|}{\sqrt{A^2 + B^2}}$

-Adding to this, the general form simplifies the process of identifying parallel and perpendicular lines.
-Two lines $A_1x + B_1y + C_1 = 0$ and $A_2x + B_2y + C_2 = 0$ are:
+To build on this, the general form simplifies the process of identifying parallel and perpendicular lines.
+But two lines $A_1x + B_1y + C_1 = 0$ and $A_2x + B_2y + C_2 = 0$ are:

-- Perpendicular if the product of their slopes is $-1$, which translates to $A_1A_2 + B_1B_2 = 0$.
+- Parallel if their slopes are equal, meaning $A_1B_2 = A_2B_1$. - Perpendicular if the product of their slopes is $-1$, which translates to $A_1A_2 + B_1B_2 = 0$.

 Comparing the General Form with Other Linear Equations